14 July 2023

 Populism and the Challenge to Western Democracy

-Donald Trump in the US and Brexit in the UK are part of a rise in populism.
-Authoritarian populist parties hold power in Italy and Hungary, and have gained support in countries as diverse as France, Austria and Poland.
+The pervasive influence of Donald Trump in the United States, the world’s largest democracy, is a part of a wider pattern of a rise in populism.
+The populist wave brought an end to the United Kingdom’s four-decade-long participation in the European project with the Brexit referendum in 2016.
+It also cemented the rise of authoritarian populist parties in Hungary (Fidesz) and Poland (PiS) and propelled the rise of populist movements in countries as diverse as Germany, France, Italy, Holland, and Sweden.
+Moreover, populism exerts a huge influence in both Latin American and Asian politics.
 But what is populism?
 Is it part of a historical trend or is it markedly new?
 Does populism speak for ‘the people’ or is it a danger to democracy?
-Is the rise of populism irresistible or can liberal democracies react to this challenge?
+Is the rise of populism irresistible or can democracies react to this challenge?
 The course will look at competing ideas of populism before evaluating the causes of the recent growth of populism in Europe and the United States.
-We analyse explanations which highlight economic causes, cultural backlash, immigration and elite manipulation.
-The course will move on to focus on specific cases, including both right-wing and left-wing populism in Europe and the US.
+We analyse explanations which highlight economic causes, cultural backlash, and elite strategies.
 We will conclude by looking at strategies which liberal democracies might use to respond to populism.

 Course leader